NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_ec2/README.md

-# Harvest, Grafana plus Prometheus Deployment using AWS CloudFormation
+# Harvest/Grafana Deployment using AWS CloudFormation
 This guide provides instructions on how to deploy a Harvest + Grafana + Prometheus stack to monitor your Amazon FSx for NetApp ONTAP resources.
 It also includes the Yet Another CloudWatch Exporter (YACE) to collect the AWS FSx for ONTAP CloudWatch metrics.